tinymce/tinymce-docs/get-started/work-with-plugins.md

 ## Time for one more example

 Even if you found the above example quite easy, hang with us we'll show you how to extend TinyMCE's default ordered and unordered lists.
 (We'll keep the chatter to a minimum, promise.)
-If on the other hand that was all a bit new, let's look at another example to help your understanding.
+If on the other hand that was all a bit new, read this example to help your understanding.

 ### Advanced Lists

-The Advanced List (`advlist`) plugin extends the core unordered and ordered list toolbar controls by adding CSS `list-style-type` styled number formats and bullet types to the controls.
+The [Advanced List]({{ site.baseurl }}/plugins/advlist/) plugin extends the default unordered and ordered list toolbar controls by adding CSS `list-style-type` styled number formats and bullet types to the controls.

 As before, let's start by adding the `plugins` key and giving it the Advanced List value of `"advlist"`.